Graph cuts always find a global optimum for Potts models (with a catch): Expansion always finds a global optimum

 \section{Expansion always finds a global optimum}

-In this section, we state and prove our main theoretical result, which says that every labeling $x$ that is a local minimum w.r.t. expansion moves is a global minimum (an exact MAP solution) in a perturbed version of the input problem instance.
-The theorem also gives a precise characterization of the perturbation in which $x$ is optimal.
-The simple structure of these perturbations is useful in the development of our algorithm in Section~\ref{sec:verifying}. \begin{theorem} Let the labeling $x$ be a local minimum with respect to expansion moves.
-Define perturbed weights ${w^x: E\to \mathbb{R}_+}$ as
+In this section, we give our main theoretical results.
+Theorem \ref{thm:localglobal} states that every labeling $x$ that is a local minimum w.r.t. expansion moves is a global minimum (an exact MAP solution) in a perturbed version of the input problem instance.
+Theorem \ref{thm:exactpert} then gives a precise characterization of a perturbation in which $x$ is optimal.
+The simple structure of these perturbations is useful in the development of our algorithm in Section~\ref{sec:verifying}.
+We defer both proofs to Appendix~\ref{apdx:main-result}.